 Our skilled Seattle personal injury attorneys have vast experience handling personal injury and wrongful death cases that begin on the crowded roads and freeways of the city.
 We have found that the intense traffic, seemingly constant road construction projects, and lack of mass transit options that most cities of similar size offer lead to an extraordinarily high incidence of accidents.

 We handle just about any type of personal injury claim, including the following types of claims:

-Personal injury: Personal injuries can, unfortunately, include several different types of injuries that result from a myriad of types of negligence.
-Whether it’s a slip and fall, a traumatic brain injury (TBI), or even injury from medical errors, our Seattle personal injury lawyers are here to assist you both as you recover and seek justice.
+Personal injury: Personal injuries can, unfortunately, include several different types of injuries resulting from various types of negligence.
+Whether it’s a slip and fall, a traumatic brain injury (TBI), or even injury from medical errors, our Seattle personal injury lawyers are here to assist you as you recover and seek justice.